hartwigmedical/hmftools/serve/README.md

 SERVE generates clinical evidence in the following datamodel:
  - Treatment (name of trial or drug(s))
- - Cancer type (including DOID) for which the treatment is on-label.
+ - Cancer type (annotated with DOID) for which the treatment is considered on-label.
  - Tier / Evidence level of the treatment
  - Direction (Responsive for the treatment or resistant to the treatment)
  - A set of URLs with extra information about the evidence (could be a publication, or a general website)